Who Has the Most Rushing Yards and Touchdowns in NFL Playoff History?

-To be in the NFL record books as one of the all-time leading rushers in NFL playoff history obviously means that one would have to participate in a high number of postseason games.
+Being in the NFL record books as one of the all-time leading rushers in NFL playoff history obviously means that one would have to participate in many postseason games.
 The same goes for the all-time postseason rushing touchdowns list.

 And it really shouldn’t come as a surprise that the all-time leading rusher in NFL history in the regular season, Emmitt Smith, is also the postseason leader in both yards and touchdowns.